 Your Direct Entry-Point to the Venture Capital Industry

-The HBCU VC Fellowship program is the only one of its kind that supports startups from the HBCU ecosystem, provide culturally-affirming investor curriculum, and connect you to a network of prominent entrepreneurs and investors.
+The HBCU VC Fellowship program is the only one of its kind that supports startups from the HBCU ecosystem, providing culturally-affirming investor curriculum, and connects you to a network of prominent entrepreneurs and investors.

 Demystifying Investment and Entrepreneurship through a Culturally-Affirming lens